I like to share creative ideas for moms, DIY, family fun, crafts, travel, recipes, party planning, shopping, discounts

 - Romaine lettuce

-- Doritoes, original flavor, about ½ bag, crushed
+- Doritos, original flavor, about ½ bag, crushed

 - Italian salad dressing

 - Brown the ground beef and onion in a frying pan, drain the grease when done.
-Add the taco seasoning mix and water as directed on package, mix thoroughly.
-Bring mixture to a boil, lower to medium heat and simmer for 3 to 5 minutes.
-Allow to cool.
+Add the taco seasoning mix and water as directed on the package and mix thoroughly.
+Bring mixture to a boil, lower to medium heat, and simmer for 3 to 5 minutes.
+Allow it to cool.

 - Chop lettuce and place in a large salad bowl or in baked tortilla taco bowls.
-Add ground beef mixture, top with cheese, chopped/sliced green onions, chopped tomatoes and crushed Doritos.
-Sprinkle with Italian Dressing and enjoy.
+Add ground beef mixture and top with cheese, chopped/sliced green onions, chopped tomatoes, and crushed Doritos.
+Sprinkle with Italian dressing and enjoy.

 Tortillas can be a better choice than bread or rolls when you're trying to lose weight.
 Also, whole grain tortillas are high in fiber and complex carbs making them an excellent choice to help you control your cholesterol, reduce your risk of heart disease and maintain a healthy diet.
 They are also an excellent source of B vitamins, folate, and iron.
 Fill it with lots of veggies and beans and you're making a good choice for a healthy lunch or dinner that will help you lose weight and feel great.